nzp-team/documentation/markdown/mapping/external-references.md

 ## Introduction

-*Nazi Zombies: Portable* is build using many open source, well-documented tools as well as a boundation of already well-understood game architecture.
+*Nazi Zombies: Portable* is built using many open source, well-documented tools as well as a foundation of already well-understood game architecture.
 This has significant benefit, as a lot of general ground about creating content for *NZ:P* has already been covered by *Quake* and *Half-Life* mapping/modding resources.

 The *Nazi Zombies: Portable* makes no attempt to document a lot of these concepts as a result.
 There are much better, more comprehensive resources that you should follow instead.
 These are linked below, using Internet Archive dumps where possible.

 ## Links